scaleoutsean/eseries-perf-analyzer/README.md

 Find them [here](./FAQ.md) or check [Discussions](https://github.com/scaleoutsean/eseries-perf-analyzer/discussions) for questions that aren't in the FAQ document.

 ## Changelog
+- 3.5.3 (January 20, 2026)
+  - Add Prometheus alerts for downed interfaces
+  - Add optional "point-in-time" volume performance metrics (default: off) for use cases where default (rolling 5 minute average) is not enough.
+Enable with `--realtime`
+  - Minor bug fixes and improvements (including GHCR container builds)
+- 3.5.2 (October 8, 2025)
+  - Update dependencies (container base image to 3.14-alpine3.22 and requests library v2.32.5)
 - 3.5.1 (October 8, 2025)
   - Export unresolved system failures as Prometheus alerts
   - Upgrade InfluxDB to latest and greatest v1.12.2
 - 3.5.0 (September 2, 2025)
   - Add several array configuration objects: hosts, volumes, disk groupings, drives.
 Now the monitoring of hardware configuration and - more importantly - disk group/pool and volume capacity should be easy.
 Existing EPA 3 users with tight DB disk space upgrading to 3.5.0+ should use `--include` and add `config_` collectors only gradually until they're sure their DB can handle it
   - InfluxDB: expose RPC service on Docker-internal network for convenient access from the utilities container